CityOfZion/neo-js/README.md

 ### full ###

-In full mode, the package will sync the blockchain to a local mongo instance.
-In this mode, requests will be returned from the local database if the database has been fully synchronized.
+In full mode, the package will sync the blockchain and derivative collections to a local mongo instance.
+In this mode, requests will be returned from the local database if the database is able to resolve the request.

 ### light ###

 In light mode, the package will interface with other full nodes using the seed rpc calls to acquire data.

 **note:** All blockchain events (Invocation and Deploy) use the rpc calls to interface with the blockchain unless they can be run locally (sometimes referred to as a 'test invoke')

+<b>Click [here](http://cityofzion.io/neo-js-blockchain/index.html) for full documentation.</b>

 ## Installation
 Install the package using: